meanbee/magecert/databases.md

 A **Model** is used to store and manipulate data about a particular object.
 Typically contain the business logic of the application.

 A **Resource Model** is used to interact with the database on behalf of the *Model*.
-The Resouce Model actually performs the CRUD operations.
+The Resource Model actually performs the CRUD operations.

 A **Collection Model** handles working with groups of models and performing (CRUD) operations on groups of models.